fortitudo-tech/fortitudo.tech/README.rst

 ==================================

-This package allows you to explore open-source implementations of some of our fundamental technologies, e.g., Entropy Pooling and CVaR optimization in Python.
+This package allows you to explore open-source implementations of some of our fundamental methods, e.g., Entropy Pooling and CVaR optimization in Python.

 See this `YouTube playlist <https://www.youtube.com/playlist?list=PLfI2BKNVj_b2rurUsCtc2F8lqtPWqcs2K>`_ for a walkthrough of the package's functionality and examples.